muvis-tomography/XRH-processing-toolbox/USAGE.md

 ## AutomaticConcatenationPlusIntensityEqualisation
 Takes two overlapping scan volumes (with same bit depth) and finds the same slice in both prior to concatenating into a new stack.
 The defaults should generally work satisfactorily, but can be overridden to provide more flexibility if needed.
-It will prompt the user to navigate to approximately the same slice in each stack and with then search either side of that oo the top stack to find the best match.
+It will prompt the user to navigate to approximately the same slice in each stack and with then search either side of that on the top stack to find the best match.

 Due to the physical configuration of the scanners this macro was written for heel effect is present in the scans, this is corrected when concatenating the scans otherwise there will be a significant step change.
 Once complete the script will provide 8 different rotational slices of the concatenated stack so that the result can be evaluated.